Learn how to make your own stackable sleepers

 White as a Sheet

 This monochromatic bunk bed offers a modern take on the often rustic designs of most sleep-stackers.
 For roughly $180 (a major steal in the land of store-bought bunk beds), you can make this DIY berth with a built-in ladder and streamlined look.

 Get the plans (as well as the trial-and-error story of one couple's bunk bed building) at The Stucco Bungalow.

-Grab the full bunk bed building plan free from DIY Life.
+Grab the full bunk bed building video free from AOL.